 Mr. President, in the Shakespearean tragedy that is politics in this century, you have introduced irony.
 You have abandoned the network of anti-poverty programs that were the vehicle for the implementation of the War on Poverty, spawned by the same civil rights movement that kicked open the doors that were closed to so many.
 Among those doors were the doors to the White House into which you so gallantly strode.
 It was an honor to be seated near to the likes of Tom Hanks, James Taylor and so many other hopelessly idealistic Americans who celebrated your election at your Inaugural Address, an address that, until today, was posted on my office door.

-I wonder to whom you listened when you bought the idea that decimating the network of Community Action Agencies like CACLV was a good idea.
+I wonder to whom you listened when you bought the idea that decimating the network of Community Action Agencies like Community Action was a good idea.
 Was it the thousands of families with children whose homelessness we staunched?
 Was it the hundreds of non-profits that get much of their food to feed hungry people through us?
 Was it the scores of businesses that have gotten training and microloans through our subsidiaries?
 Was it the thousands of families whose homes are better insulated?
 Was it the thousands of families who bought their first home because of us?

 This story drips irony.
 In your eloquent State of the Union Address, you laid out an agenda.
 Reading it, I wonder whether you wondered who would implement much of it.
-Here in the Lehigh Valley, which threw Pennsylvania your way in 2008, that would be, yes, the Community Action Committee of the Lehigh Valley.
+Here in the Lehigh Valley, which threw Pennsylvania your way in 2008, that would be, yes, the Community Action Lehigh Valley.

 You talked about foreclosures, which are the ball and chain that will continue to choke recovery.
 Here in the Lehigh Valley, it is, ironically, the Community Action Agency that is saving families from foreclosure.
 In fact, the area’s entire system was conceived and now operated by us.
 (For that matter, this agency fought, often alone, the predatory lending that brought us this calamity in the first place.)